seng438-winter-2023/seng438-a5-JinsuKwak/seng438-a5-team_number.md

 ## Advantages and Disadvantages of Reliability Growth Analysis

-Advantages
+__Advantages:__

-      -Predicts the growth or improvement of reliability of a system throughout testing -Generated graphs provide insight into any time dependent trends and facilitate examining changes at specific points in time
+- Predicts the growth or improvement of reliability of a system throughout testing
+- Generated graphs provide insight into any time dependent trends and facilitate examining changes at specific points in time
-      -Therefore it guides the testing process
+- Therefore it guides the testing process

-Disadvantages
+__Disadvantages:__

-      -Creating reliability growth analysis graphs can be tedious and time-consuming -Different prediction models can produce varying results, making it challenging to compare and make informed decisions.
+- Creating reliability growth analysis graphs can be tedious and time-consuming
+- Different prediction models can produce varying results, making it challenging to compare and make informed decisions.
-      -Doesn't tell us how to improve the reliability of a system
+- Doesn't tell us how to improve the reliability of a system

 # Assessment Using Reliability Demonstration Chart
 MTTFmin: